I Was Wrong About How I Spend My Coding Time

 2. Batch similar work types

 Group all refactoring together, all feature creation together.
-Context switching between work types costs 15-20 minutes each time.
+Context switching between work types creates mental overhead and reduces productivity.

 3. Track your actual patterns